 Signatures on a recently updated Inter-local Agreement between FAMPO and CAMPO have been signed and the Notice to Proceed was issued September 9th.
 The study will be conducted through fiscal year 2020 with the assistance of a technical steering/ jurisdictional stakeholders committee and conclude by June 30, 2020.
-The Kickoff Technical Steering Committee meeting occurred September 25th in Harnett County.
-Work is progressing per the scope.
+The Kickoff Technical Steering Committee meeting is scheduled for September 25th in Harnett County.
 (Staff Contact: Crystal Odum)